bmpotter/self-go-sdk/README.md

 handleFunc will be called for all things received.
 This is often undesirable.

-`MakeFilteredHandler()` constructs a ThingHandlerFunc which only calls the main handle func if filter func returns true.
+`MakeFilteredHandler()` constructs a ThingHandlerFunc which only calls the main handler func if filterFunc returns true.

 ``` golang
 filterFunc := func(thing self.Thing) bool {